vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 - Not citing research: Potential bias not to cite research from competing companies to avoid advertising them.
 However ignoring previous research may also exist because of limited research resources.

-## Conclusion
+## Battle Testing the Method
 It is great to have a handy set of questions to ask to quickly assess the credibility.
-But you won't know the usefulness until you apply the method correctly and completely yourself in your particular problem.
+But you won't know the usefulness until you apply the method correctly and completely yourself in your particular problem terrain.
-This may or may not be worth your time.
+This may or may not be worth your time depending on your business territory.

 {% comment %}